AlexCronin/GE2_Assignment/README.md

 # Description of the assignment

-The birds flying in the scene are using the FollowPath behaviour, but for some reason I couldn't get them to follow the path This is a bulleted list
+The birds flying in the scene are using the FollowPath behaviour, but for some reason I couldn't get them to follow the path.
+The birds flying in the scene are using the FollowPath behaviour, but for some reason I couldn't get them to follow the path
+This is a bulleted list

 - Item